Surgical (Inpatient or Outpatient)

 When your child’s surgery is complete, your child will be taken to the recovery room, also called the post-anesthesia care unit (PACU).
 There, nurses, anesthesiologists and other team members will closely monitor your child.
 You will be brought to the recovery room to spend time with your child after surgery.
 Anesthesia can have varying effects, and it is common for your child to act abnormally.
 If you have any concerns, talk to a member of the PACU team.
 Length of stay in the PACU depends on a number of factors.
 Depending on your child’s care plan, you may either help him/her get dressed to go home or go to your child’s hospital room.

 If your child is going home the same day, you will receive a note for school, information about follow-up and a prescription for pain medication.
-You can get your prescription filled at the Le Bonheur pharmacy or your preferred pharmacy.
+You can fill your prescription at the Le Bonheur or your preferred pharmacy.

 If your child stays overnight, you will be able to stay with your child.